falaktheoptimist/happy-cows/references/OVERVIEW.md

 #### Description

 The milk weight dataset provides unique records of individual milking events from a given cow.
-Cows may be milked up to twice daily.
+On this farm, cows may be milked up to twice daily.
 The results of these milking sessions are captured daily system logs in a series of text files from the local storage of the dairy farm's DeLaval - ALPRO™ herd management system [[Example File]](/references/example_files/milk_volume_example.txt).
 The following lines provide an example of relevant data elements:

 ``` txt
 04:27:56    R    200    Cow    Duration1    3:47